gabrielbaiduc/litenet/docs/llm_prompt.md

 To build the project, we use CMake.
 We have a CMakeLists.txt file that is configured to use the appropriate Python installation and related files.

-We have a rudimentary project structure with a `src` directory skeleton with a basic implementation of the tensor data structure and a create function that allocates memory for it.
+We have a rudimentary project structure with a `src` directory skeleton with a basic implementation of the tensor data structure and a create function that allocates memory for it with other skeleton files to allow for importing the library in a Python interpreter.